OSGeo/OSGeoLive-doc/doc/quickstart/_template_quickstart.rst

    Use Sphinx inline markup such as :guilabel: for buttons and field names; and :menuselection: for selecting menu items.
 Also refer to this page to describe elements on the UI: https://developers.google.com/style/ui-elements

    Use sub-headings for nested procedures if required.
 Use code blocks to describe interactions with the command line.

+   Images - include as many images as the user is about to experience.
+The reader should be able to read the quickstart without running the software, and understand from the screenshots what will happen.

 #.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 #.
 Mauris eget dui vitae estsodales consequat eget vel risus.